Azure/azure-powershell/src/Compute/Compute/help/Set-AzVmssDiskEncryptionExtension.md

 ```

 ### -EncryptFormatAll
-Encrypt-Format all data drives that are not already encrypted
+EncryptFormatAll data drives that are not already encrypted

 ```yaml
 Type: System.Management.Automation.SwitchParameter